sjosk/Plantmoniter/README.md

 ## What's next?
 >I focus on the connection between plants, people, and sensors (computers).
 >How do we monitor and send data notifications when people and plants are not in the same space?

+Considering that plants and people may not be in the same space, add a button variable.
+Going out: use webhook integration with the application to create reminder notifications or plant virtual identities (soil humidity).
+In the same space: use speaker sounds for reminders.

 In process:
 - [Webhook](./testNotifications) with Arduino: try to interact with the plant (debugging)
-- adding speaker/neo pixel with plant
+- adding speaker/button with plant
 - Interactive website  ([practise](https://github.com/sjosk/Plantmonitor/tree/main/testWeb/3D%20Web))